tgdwyer/tgdwyer.github.io/_chapters/HTML.md

 </svg>
 ```

-In this step, we've defined a rectangle with a starting position at coordinates (10, 10) and a width and height of 20 units each.
+In this step, we’ve defined a rectangle with a starting position at coordinates (10, 10) and a width and height of 20 units each.
 The rectangle is filled with a blue color.

 Most HTML elements, including SVG elements have certain attributes according to their documentation, which determine how they are rendered and behave in the browser.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/rect) is normally a good reference for what is available to use.